Scansion: 2-level notations

 This metrical scansion does not attempt to show the various rhythmic features that would occur in a competent reading.
 Nor does it imply that the line should be read monotonously in only 2 registers ("when Ajax STRIVES some ROCK'S vast WEIGHT to THROW").
 Its simple function is to show how these lines relate to other lines of verse by marking whether syllables fill ictic or nonictic positions in the line.

 3-level notations

 Although both lines of Pope quoted above are metrically identical regular pentameters, they create that same basic metrical pattern in very different ways.
-To show this, one must note the rhythm, not just the meter, of the lines, and recourse must be had to additional levels of notation.
+To show it, one must note the rhythm, not just the meter, of the lines, and recourse must be had to additional levels of notation.
 In the instance below, the third symbol (\) designates stressed but demoted syllables: